Brian M. Vines

 In law school, Brian served on the managing board of the Virginia Law Review and was elected to the Order of the Coif, an honor reserved for those who graduate in the top 10% of their class.

-Brian, along with several other Hare Wynn lawyers and the Kentucky Attorney General’s office, secured a $25 million settlement for the Commonwealth in a consumer protection case.
-Recently, Brian was part of a team of Hare Wynn lawyers that secured an $8 million verdict in a nursing home case in Kentucky.
+Brian, along with several other Hare, Wynn, Newell & Newton lawyers, and the Kentucky Attorney General’s office, secured a $25 million settlement for the Commonwealth in a consumer protection case.
+Recently, Brian was part of a team of Hare, Wynn, Newell & Newton lawyers that secured an $8 million verdict in a nursing home case in Kentucky.
 Other notable work consists of:

 - Johnson v.
 Caremark RX, L.L.C. and AIG; $310 Million Corporate Fraud Settlement